lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

     Under ambient conditions, dandling oxygen are typically terminated by hydrogen atoms.
-    Let us improve the current structure by decorating some of the dandling oxygen with hydrogen atoms, before relaxing it thanks to reaxff.
+    Improve the current structure by decorating some of the dandling oxygen atoms with hydrogen atoms.

-    Add hydrogen atoms to the dandling oxygens.
-Then relax the structure using *reaxff* with LAMMPS.
-    Hydrogen atoms can be added using *create_atoms* command, *gcmc*, or external *Python* script as I did here:

 .. figure:: ../figures/level3/reactive-silicon-dioxide/exercice-light.png
     :alt: Silicon oxide decorated with hydrogens